LUP-LuftbildUmweltPlanung/Areal_prediction_framework/README.md

 # Areal Prediction Framework

-An automated framework for downloading raster data and acquisition dates from WMS servers or geoportals, followed by predicting masks over the WMS tiles using various models, including UNet and RetinaNet.
+An automated framework for downloading raster data and acquisition dates from WMS servers or geoportals, followed by predicting masks over the WMS tiles using various models, including UNet, SAM2 and RetinaNet.

 ## Description